 How to Apply

-Please include current varieties of any known testing records, such as:
+Please include current varieties of any of the known testing records you have, such as:

 - PSAT (preliminary SAT/National Merit Scholarship Qualifying Test)